Murph9/RallyGame2/README.md

 -   fuel use
 -   body damage from collisions (which affects aero and performance somehow)

+-   relic that upgrades the road type
+    -   you know how peglin has 3 phases? why don't we have upgraded road types

 Ideas for relics:

 -   nos refils while idling (no accel/braking)